antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-14-the-10-most-liveable-cities-in-italy.md

 ### 9. Rome, Lazio

 La Dolce Vita is the first thing you though about as soon as you read Rome, isn't that right?
 No wonder how the Eternal city caught the heart of millions of people around the world.
-Its beauty and its history leave you breathless, so I strongly suggest to add this city to your &#8220;top cities to visit before you die&#8221;.
+Its beauty and its history leave you breathless, so I strongly suggest to add this city to your "top cities to visit before you die".
 On the other side, if you're thinking of actually moving there, you may want to consider a couple of things more.
 The local transport and the traffic jam are the city's pain points, it takes really long to travel from one side to the other, regardless of the way you choose to move around.

 <img  src="/img/uploads/2018/03/rome-1945033_1920-300x169.jpg" alt="" width="300" height="169" srcset="/img/uploads/2018/03/rome-1945033_1920-300x169.jpg 300w, /img/uploads/2018/03/rome-1945033_1920-768x432.jpg 768w, /img/uploads/2018/03/rome-1945033_1920-1024x575.jpg 1024w, /img/uploads/2018/03/rome-1945033_1920-1150x646.jpg 1150w, /img/uploads/2018/03/rome-1945033_1920.jpg 1200w" sizes="(max-width: 300px) 100vw, 300px" />